Yuxxs/laravel_site/readme.md

 make build
 make start
 ```
-Note 1: Please use next command if you need to build staging environment `make build-staging` instead `make build`.

-Note 2: Please use next command if you need to build prod environment `make build-prod` instead `make build`.

 ## Start and stop environment
 Please use next make commands in order to start and stop environment: